Boston Common: 17th century

-Public speaking
+18th century

-The Common's status as a civic property led to its use as a public speaking grounds, frequently used by evangelists like George Whitefield, the orator who famously persuaded a reluctant Benjamin Franklin to part with all the money he carried (more than $2,000 adjusted) during a 1739 meeting in Philadelphia.
+The Common's status as a civic property led to its use as a public speaking grounds, frequently used by evangelists such as George Whitefield.

-On 19 May 1713, two-hundred citizens rioted on the Common, in what would become known as the Boston Bread Riot, in reaction to a serious food shortage in the city.
-They later attacked the ships and warehouses of wealthy merchant Andrew Belcher, who was exporting grain to the British West Indies for higher profits.
+On May 19, 1713, 200 citizens rioted on the Common in the Boston Bread Riot in reaction to a serious food shortage in the city.
+They later attacked the ships and warehouses of wealthy merchant Andrew Belcher who was exporting grain to the British West Indies for higher profits.
 The lieutenant governor was shot during the riot.

-The Common was used as a military camp by the British before the American Revolutionary War and it was from the Common that they set off for the Battle of Lexington and Concord.
+The Common was used as a military camp by the British before the American Revolutionary War, and it was from the Common that they set off for the Battle of Lexington and Concord.